WhiteHouse/CIOmanagement/pages/schema.md

 The following resources contain helpful tools for working with JSON data format:

-* [Tabular to JSON Converter](http://www.csvjson.com/csv2json): to add a new strategy to your agency’s JSON file, first ensure that all of the columns have the correct field names and are arranged in the correct order.
-In Microsoft Excel: highlight and copy the new cost savings and avoidance data you wish to add to your JSON file, making sure to include the column headings, and paste that data into the box on the left side of the page and click the button saying “Convert”.
+* [Tabular to JSON Converter](http://www.csvjson.com/csv2json): to add a new "row" of data to your agency’s JSON file, first ensure that all of the columns have the correct field names and are arranged in the correct order.
+In Microsoft Excel: highlight and copy the new data you wish to add to your JSON file, making sure to include the column headings, and paste that data into the box on the left side of the page and click the button saying “Convert”.
 The right side window will show your data in a basic JSON structure.
-In order to conform with the schema, adjust the “amount”, “netOrGross”, and “relatedUIIs” fields as necessary to mimic the spacing, indentation, brackets, colons, and quotation markings in the sample.
+In order to conform with the schemas below, you might need to make adjustments as necessary to mimic the spacing, indentation, brackets, colons, and quotation markings in the sample.

 * [JSON Validator](http://jsonlint.com/): Copy and paste the contents of your updated JSON file into the window and click the “Validate” button.
 The tool will check whether the data is written correctly.
 If any brackets, quotation marks, colons, or other markings are missing from your file, these issues will be shown to you in error messages beneath the window.